wesabe/bouncer/README.md

     [Jackson](http://jackson.codehaus.org/)?)
   * validate content-length, etc.
   * ingress/egress filtering with customizable responses
-  * client-timeout tarpit for total losers (maybe using  [Grizzly](https://grizzly.dev.java.net/nonav/apidocs/com/sun/grizzly/tcp/http11/GrizzlyResponse.html#suspend()), but we'd have to see how it behaves.
+  * client-timeout tarpit for total losers, but we'd have to see how it behaves
   * IP filtering
   * URI/method blocking
   * on-the-wire entity rewriting (e.g., *** for password)